mallorca turistas

 Faro de Porto Pí

-At 41 metres above sea level stands the third oldest functioning lighthouse in the world, El Faro de Porto Pi, after the Tower of Hercules in Galicia and the Lantern in Genoa.
-Documented as early as 12 September 1300 in the will of King James II of Mallorca, preserved in the National Library in Paris, it was originally located outside the walls, near the old entrance to the fortress of San Carlos.
+41 metres above sea level stands the third oldest functioning lighthouse in the world, El Faro de Porto Pi, after the Tower of Hercules in Galicia and the Lighthouse in Genoa.
+Documented as early as 12th of September 1300 in the will of King James II of Mallorca, it is nowadays preserved in the Bibliothèque Nationale in Paris.

-It was moved to its current location in 1617, due to the damage caused by cannon fire from the cannons of the castle of San Carlos.
+It was initially located outside the old city walls of Palma, near the old entrance to the fortress of San Carlos Castle.
+It was moved to its current location in 1617 due to the damage caused by a cannon fire coming from San Carlos Castle’s cannons, to protect it from further damage.
 Formerly, there were four towers that enclosed the harbour with a chain.
-After the move, the lighthouse was placed on top of the Signal Tower, used since the 15th century to indicate the origin and number of ships entering the port.
+After its relocation, the lighthouse was placed on top of the Signal Tower, used since the 15th century to indicate the origin and number of ships entering the port.

 One of the challenges was to ensure that the light from the lighthouse was visible to ships without exposing the tower to enemy attack.
 In addition to functioning as a lighthouse, the tower performed signalling duties until 1971.
-In 1807, a rotating reverberation optic was installed, making it one of only four Spanish lighthouses with this technology.
-Electrification was carried out in 1918, and in 1927 the optics were replaced.
+In 1807, a rotating reverberation optic was installed, making it one of the only four Spanish lighthouses with that technology at the time.
+The electrification of the lighthouse was carried out in 1918, and in 1927 the optics were replaced.

-The lighthouse houses a permanent exhibition of maritime signals, and is notable for its collection of maritime lighting material.
 Although it was switched off in 1972 due to the development of the port and the beaconing network, it was switched on again in 1977 due to its historical importance, being declared a Historic-Artistic Monument in 1983.
+Nowadays, it houses a permanent exhibition of maritime signals and is notable for its collection of maritime lighting material.

-Make the most of the summer in Mallorca with this unique excursion and unbeatable accommodation at Ideal Property Mallorca.
+Make the most of your summer in Mallorca with this unique experience at an unbeatable accommodation at Ideal Property Mallorca.

-The lighthouse of Porto Pí and the Museum of San Carlos are just a few minutes away from each other, take advantage and go to both for a much more enjoyable experience!
+The lighthouse of Porto Pí and the Museum of San Carlos are just a few minutes away from each other, take this opportunity to visit both for a much more enjoyable experience!

 Faro de portopi